dsc-courses/dsc106-2025-wi/labs/lab07/index.md

 ## What will we make?

-In this lab, we will be building an immersive, interactive map visualization of bike traffic in the Boston area during different times of the day, shown in the screencast below:
+In this lab, we will be building an immersive, interactive map visualization of bike traffic in the Boston area during different times of the day, shown in the video below:

 <video src="videos/final.mp4" loop muted autoplay class="browser"></video>